Free Shipping to Continental Portugal from 6 bottles and up.

 Listrão (aka Listan Blanco, Palomino Fino).

-The "Vinho da Corda" (rope wine) was one of the ways that "liqueur wines" were used in the past before the arrival of brandy in the mid-17th century.
+The "Vinho da Corda" was one of the ways that the "licorosos" were prepared before the arrival of fortification in the mid-seventeenth century.
 The vines, previously planted closer to the sea, were able to reach other degrees of ripeness, the grapes were almost pressed, allowing a must naturally strong in alcohol.
-The technique consisted of crushing these grapes in a press, from which a first wine “Flor” came out, a lighter and fresher wine, but it was from the last pressing the so-called “Vinho da Corda” that the must was squeezed with more flavor and a golden and loaded appearance, so fashionable at the time.
-This “Vinho da Corda” comes from one of those sunny Porto Santo vineyards and shows the potential of this island for these natural oxidative wines.
+The technique consisted in crushing these grapes in a press, where the first clearer and fresher wine was called "a Flor", but it was from the last pressing of the wine called "vinho da corda" that the must was squeezed with more flavor and a more golden and loaded appearance, so fashionable at the time.
+This "vinho da corda" comes from one of those sunny Porto Santo vineyards and shows the potential of this island for these rich, naturally oxidative wines.

-The island of Porto Santo emerged 14 million years ago in the Atlantic Ocean, being geologically one of the oldest islands in the Portuguese archipelagos.
+The island of Porto Santo emerged 14 million years ago in the Atlantic Ocean, and is geologically one of the oldest islands of the Portuguese archipelagos.
 It was also the first to be discovered by Zarco in 1418.
-The ancients say that it was from here that the most ripe grapes were gathered to make the wine that made these islands famous.
+The ancients say that it was here that the most ripe grapes were gathered to make the wine that made these islands famous.
 Today less than 14 hectares remain, cultivated by a handful of hardy people.
 On the neighboring island, the people of Porto Santo are called "Profetas" (prophets), an old nickname that never made more sense when we see these old, low-growing vineyards, protected from the wind and sea by crochet walls or skillful reed structures.

-Conduction: Traditional low-lying vines, close to the ground, protected from strong winds by reedbeds or crochet walls.
+Conduction: Vineyards with traditional low conduction, close to the ground, protected from strong winds by reed or crochet walls.

-Golden yellow color, almost copper, very intense nose, caramelized salt, somewhere between a Madeira and a Jerez wine, unique and singular, with metalic, iodized and intense notes.
-Full-bodied, full on the palate, super concentrated with a lot of persistence.
+Golden yellow color, almost copper, very intense nose, caramelized salt, somewhere between a Madeira and a Jerez, unique and singular, with ironic, iodized and intense notes.
+In the mouth very full-bodied, full, super concentration and persistence.

-Rich, spicy and refined dishes, such as octopus stew, fish stew.
+Rich and spicy dishes, such as octopus stew, stew.